gadaramaulik123/EasyLocation/README.md

 # EasyLocation

-Getting location updates requires lots of boilerplate code in Android, You need to take care of
+Easy Location for Android is a Library which makes it easy to get Location in Android Application, You need to take care of
 - Google Play services availability Check, Update Google play Service Dialog
 - Creation of GoogleApiClient and its callbacks connected,disconnected etc.
 - Stopping and releasing resources for location updates